kroma-network/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to our projects!

 Feel free to dive in.
-Read the following sections to learn about how to ask questions and how to work on something.
+Read the following sections to learn about our workflow and standards.
 Whether you're looking to write code, contribute to documentation, report bugs, or just ask questions, we appreciate all forms of contribution.

 All members of our community are expected to follow our **[Code of Conduct](./CODE_OF_CONDUCT.md)**.
 In all our interactions, let's make sure to create a welcoming and friendly space for everyone.

-We're really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+We're really glad you're reading this!
+Volunteer developers can help us quickly reach our goals and make our projects come to fruition.

 ## Issues